100trillion/seoulreimeetup-gatsby/_posts/2015-08-18-why-would-you-buy-a-property-in-korea-that-earned-no-rental-income.md

 The owner wants $150,000.
 You know tenants are willing to put around $95,000 in jeonse to live in the area, rent free.
 You’re able to negotiate down to $100,000 (based on example in [this article](http://seoulreimeetup.com/korea/sokcho-part2)).

 Once you have an agreement, you put down earnest money of $5,000.
 You market the property for a tenant and find someone who agrees to the $95,000 jeonse.
-You schedule a &#8220;double closing&#8221; in which the tenant moves in on the same day you take possession of the property.
+You schedule a  "double closing " in which the tenant moves in on the same day you take possession of the property.
 The $95,000 in jeonse from the tenant and the $5,000 you put down as a deposit goes to the owner.
 The owner gets his or her $100,000.
 The tenant gets a place to live.
 You now own the unit.

 You have, in essence, received a 0% interest loan from your tenant.